Bind Your Kick & Bass

 Fixing Phasing Issues

-Phasing issues have long been an obstacle for the right sounding mix.
-They can occur with many instruments in the music production process and tend to sound unpleasant.
-To fix this problem, audio engineers have been applying various techniques in the past.
-Recently, some handy software plugins that remove this annoying phase issues got available, and I’ve come across a plugin particularly made to treat phase issues.
-Besides that, it possesses a lot more options like Track time shifter, Mid-side stereo widener, Stereo panner, Stereo balance meter, and Stereo correlation analyzer.
-In the next tutorial, I have chosen to apply this effect to a kick & bass in a previously made Psytrance project.
+Phasing issues have long been an obstacle for the right-sounding mix.
+They can occur with many instruments in music production and tend to sound unpleasant.
+Audio engineers have been applying various techniques to fix this problem.
+Recently, some handy software plugins that remove these annoying phase issues became available, and I've come across a plugin mainly made to treat phase issues.
+Besides that, it has many more options like a Track time shifter, Mid-side stereo widener, Stereo panner, Stereo balance meter, and Stereo correlation analyzer.
+In the following tutorial, I have chosen to apply this effect to a kick & bass in a previously made Psytrance project.
 Additionally, I will guide you through the PHA-979 interface, followed by a couple of audio examples.
+As usual, we can start by adding PHA-979 by Voxengo to the bass channel in our SoundBridge project.

 Voxengo PHA-979

-PHA-979 is a professional audio plug-in that allows you to apply an arbitrary phase shift to the sound material.
+PHA-979 is a professional audio plugin that allows you to apply an arbitrary phase shift to the sound material.
 The phase shift is a simultaneous shifting of all frequencies across the active frequency range of the signal by the given value in degrees.
 This is achieved by linear-phase design.
 Upon opening, we can see some central dial knobs.
+At first, the parameters might be confusing, but they are not.
+The interface has three main sections, so let's dive into the details.

 Delay

-The first section on the left is reserved for “Delay.
-The “Left” and “Right” knobs control the delay time (in milliseconds) independently applied to the left and right channels, respectively.
-The plug-in can apply negative time delay (shift the channels “back in time”) due to constant technical processing latency the delay module introduces in the first place.
-You can enable or disable it or type the desired values by clicking on a “calculator” tab in the bottom.
+The first section on the left is reserved for "Delay.
+The "Left" and "Right" knobs control the delay time (in milliseconds) independently applied to the left and right channels, respectively.
+The plugin can apply negative time delay (shift the channels "back in time") due to constant technical processing latency the delay module introduces in the first place.
+You can enable or disable it or type the desired values by clicking on a "calculator" tab in the bottom.

 Phase